Quick Florida Family Road Trip Ideas

 In the museum, mementos and artifacts help trace the history of Florida’s Natural juices.
 For the younger set, there’s a button-pushing machine that demonstrates the squeezing process.
 And, of course, all kids like to push buttons (no pun intended)!

-Gift items like lemon trees, orange trees, Florida’s Natural T-shirts, and other citrus-themed gifts are all on hand so you won’t go home empty-handed.
+Some other family road trip ideas include stopping by a local store to buy some gift items like lemon trees, orange trees, Florida’s Natural T-shirts, and other citrus-themed gifts so you won’t go home empty-handed.
 These make great souvenirs for teachers and friends back home.

 A Train Ride to Remember